 The Hexham Abbey Bible.
-A unique 1629 King James “Authorized Bible”, Cambridge University Press FIRST EDITION published by Tho[mas] and John Buck, Cambridge, Medium Folio, 1629.
-Reference: Herbert 424 (lacks OT); exceptionally FINE condition.
+One-of-a-kind Prayer Book!
+1629 King James “Authorized Bible,” Cambridge University Press FIRST EDITION KJV published by Tho[mas] and John Buck, Cambridge, Med.
+Folio, 1629.
+Reference: Herbert 424 (lacks OT).
+SUPERIOR+ condition.
 This deliberately constructed Prayer Book/Bible contains the Book of Common Prayer, New Testament, and Whole Book of Psalms in English Meter (all titles d.
 1629; all parts complete).
-Bound and interleaved in NT are 115 mostly 16th century engravings (106 full-sized, 18 half-sized); most are dated to 1565-1585 but a few are dated to 1639-1643.
+A UNIQUE volume: Bound and interleaved in NT are 115 mostly 16th century engravings (106 full-sized; 18 half-sized, two to a page); most engravings are dated to 1565-1585 but a few are dated to 1639-1643.

-The Bible‘s pages are in pristine condition, without marks or tears or folds, though the fine linen-rag paper (McMullin’s forme E, an exceptionally fine paper) is ageing.
+The Hexham Abbey Bible‘s pages are in pristine condition, without marks or tears or folds, though the fine linen-rag paper (McMullin’s forme E, an exceptionally fine paper) is ageing.
 Gilted and gauffered edges adorned with diamond patterns and other symbols, done after the rebinding with all the engravings bound in.
 Tightly bound in plain brown leather covered boards c.1790 (per the conservator; see her notes and authenticating paperwork), with five raised bands and gilt lettering to spine.
-Engravings are uncut of the same paper type as this Bible, albeit with light handling due to their greater age.
+Engravings are of the same paper type and size as the Bible, albeit with light to moderate handling due to their greater age.
 A few engravings are cropped at the top to fit the page size of the Bible; scattered minor edge-cut repairs.

-After six years of scholarly research the Hexham Abbey Bible was first exhibited to the public in early 2018 at the Hallie Ford Museum of Art, in Salem, OR (USA), under the curatorship of world-renowned scholar Dr. Ricardo De Mambro Santos (expert in the engravings), under the exhibit title “Holy Beauty: Northern Renaissance Engravings Discovered in an Early English Bible.”
-The great importance of the Hexham Abbey Bible is that, to our knowledge, it is the earliest known English Bible to contain picture-engravings (rather than portraits), and the only known English Bible to contain 16th century engravings of any kind [though there are a handful of Bibles c.1660 that contain 17th century engravings].
+After six years of scholarly research the Hexham Abbey Bible was first exhibited to the public in early 2018 at the Hallie Ford Museum of Art, in Salem, OR (USA), under curator and world-renowned scholar Dr. Ricardo De Mambro Santos (expert in the engravings), under the exhibit title “Holy Beauty: Northern Renaissance Engravings Discovered in an Early English Bible.”
+The great importance of the Hexham Abbey Bible is that, to our knowledge, it is the earliest known English Bible to contain bound-in picture-engravings (rather than portraits), and the only known English Bible to contain 16th century engravings of any kind [there are a few Bibles c.1660 that contain bound-in 17th century engravings].

-Special consideration will be given to institutions that can exhibit this Bible for public display and for scholarly research.
-This Bible may be hand-delivered to most locations within the USA, Canada, UK, and Europe.
-Other locations considered.
+Call for payment options over time.
+Consideration will be given to institutions that can exhibit this Bible for public display and for scholarly research.
+Bible may be hand-delivered to locations within the USA, Canada, UK, and Europe.
+Other locations may require Buyer pickup.